Severe Congenital Neutropenia

 For some cases with negative results or isolated heterozygous mutations in recessive genes, additional testing by alternate methodology will be performed to determine the presence of rare variant types not detected by this assay.

 DNA sequence data are analyzed by GPS’ clinically validated bioinformatics pipeline to identify and annotate genetic variants associated with severe congenital neutropenia.

 Variants are interpreted by a board-certified clinical genomicist in the context of the patient’s disease.
 Those that are most likely to account for the observed clinical phenotype based on evidence from the medical literature are highlighted.

 Results are returned to the ordering physician in a concise report.

 The turnaround time for testing and interpretation of sequencing is four to six weeks from the time a specimen arrives.
 If performed, deletion/duplication analysis may take an additional six weeks.

-Specimen types accepted include 8 mL peripheral blood in lavender-top EDTA tubes.
+Specimen types accepted include 3-5 mL peripheral blood in lavender-top EDTA tubes or 2-4 buccal swabs (please contact the laboratory prior to sending buccal swabs).
 Specimen collection kits are available upon request.

 The SCN Gene Set is designed to identify genetic mutations in individuals with symptoms consistent with Severe Congenital Neutropenia.